-Dr.Russell graduated from San Diego State University in 1978 with a bachelor’s degree in psychology and a minor in biology.
+Dr.Russell is the Assistant Vice President and Clinical Chief of Staff at SCU Health System.
+He graduated from San Diego State University in 1978 with a bachelor’s degree in psychology and a minor in biology.
 He graduated from Southern California University of Health Sciences, Los Angeles College of Chiropractics in 1982.
-Until 2011 he practiced in a multi-specialty clinic in Long Beach through before joining the faculty of Southern California University of Health Sciences (SCU) in 2012.
+Until 2011 he practiced in a multi-specialty clinic in Long Beach before joining the faculty of Southern California University of Health Sciences (SCU) in 2012.
 He has held several leadership positions in the chiropractic profession, including Chairman of the Chiropractic Section of Pacific Hospital of Long Beach.
 He has held several posts with the California Chiropractic Association, serving on the board of directors and also as Vice President of Internal Affairs.
 For ten years he served as the Exam Commissioner and Expert Consultant for the California Board of Chiropractic Examiners and served 15 years as an Examiner for the National Board of Chiropractic Examiners.
 Dr. Russell has published several articles in chiropractic magazines and journals, and made presentations before chiropractic and medical conferences.
 He has also presented numerous talks before workers in various job settings on the topic of injury prevention.
 Dr. Russell has served on the Board of Directors of the Long Beach Symphony Association and is an active member of the Long Beach Chapter of the Surfrider Foundation.
-He is currently the Director of SCU Health System, Spine Care, which uses proven evidence-based methods in the treatment of back conditions.

 Dr. Babikian is a graduate of La Sierra University with a degree in biology: biomedical sciences and earned a Doctor of Chiropractic degree from Southern California University of Health Sciences.
 Through her strong interest in the multidisciplinary approach to spine care and prevention and treatment of musculoskeletal injuries, Dr. Babikian became the inaugural spine care resident in May 2013 and completed the program in May 2015.
 Dr. Babikian has a passion for education and has completed extensive courses in primary spine care in New York.
 She has built her multidisciplinary clinical experience through rotations such as neurosurgery at the University of Southern California; Los Angeles Minimally Invasive Spine Institute; San Diego Spine and Sport, Pacific Pearl of La Jolla, just to name a few.
 She works in developing co-treatment approaches with pain management and rehabilitation, acupuncture, and sports medicine for the best outcomes with the patient’s best interest in mind.
 Dr. Babikian has experienced rotations at the United States Olympic Training Center in Chula Vista, California and Colorado Springs, Colorado.
 She has also completed the Diplomate through the American Chiropractic Board of Sports Physicians and is currently pursuing the Diplomate through the Academy of Chiropractic Orthopedics.
 Dr. Babikian is currently a clinical faculty for Spine Care at SCU Health Systems and a clinical supervisor at the Student Health Center at California State University, Fullerton.

 Dr. Melka earned her Bachelor’s of Science degree in biology with honors at Hamline University.
 In 2015, she obtained her doctor of Chiropractic degree from Northwestern University of Health Sciences.
-In 2006, Dr. Mela was accepted to the Primary Spine Practitioner residency at Southern California University of Health Sciences.
+In 2016, Dr. Melka was accepted to the Primary Spine Practitioner Residency Program at Southern California University of Health Sciences.
 Through this position, Dr. Melka applies an integrated and evidence based approach to spine care.
 Dr. Melka believes that a multidisciplinary approach to spine care is important in ensuring quality, individualized, and inclusive care which allows the active participation of patients and promotes long-term well-being.

-Dr. Kimura graduated with honors from Southern California University of Health Science’s (SCU) Los Angeles College of Chiropractic and College of Acupuncture and Oriental Medicine in 2007.
+Dr. Nagare is the Vice President and Chief Clinical Officer of SCU Health System.
+She graduated with honors from Southern California University of Health Science’s (SCU) Los Angeles College of Chiropractic and College of Acupuncture and Oriental Medicine in 2007.
 Following her graduation, she worked as a chiropractor and acupuncturist at Diagnostic and Interventional Spinal/Sports Care (DISC) in Marina del Rey, California and also as a faculty member at SCU where she taught courses including Clinical Reasoning, Neuromusculoskeletal Examination and Introduction to Herbology.
-Dr. Kimura became a Certified Chiropractic Sports Physician in 2009.
-In 2012, Dr. Kimura was appointed SCU’s Chief Clinical Officer and Director of the University Health Center and is presently serving in that capacity.
-As a Doctor of Chiropractic, Licensed Acupuncturist and Certified Chiropractic Sports Physician, Dr. Kimura has a unique skill set and has treated a wide variety of patients including Olympic and professional athletes.
-She continues to see patients at the SCU University Health Center and is currently working to refine and expand SCU’s integrated health service offerings.
-Prior to her healthcare career, Dr. Kimura worked as an information technology consultant for PWC Consulting and IBM.
+Dr. Nagare became a Certified Chiropractic Sports Physician in 2009.
+In 2012, Dr. Nagare was appointed SCU’s Chief Clinical Officer and Director of the University Health Center served in that capacity until 2016 when she was made Vice President of SCU Health System.
+As a Doctor of Chiropractic, Licensed Acupuncturist and Certified Chiropractic Sports Physician, Dr. Nagare has a unique skill set and has treated a wide variety of patients including Olympic and professional athletes.
+She continues to see patients at the SCU University Health Center and is currently working to refine and expand SCU’s integrative health service offerings.
+Prior to her healthcare career, Dr. Nagare worked as an information technology consultant for PWC Consulting and IBM.
 She received her undergraduate degree from Dartmouth College.

 Dr. Murphy is a chiropractic doctor and primary spine practitioner with over 25 years of clinical practice experience.
 He currently serves as Clinical Director of the Rhode Island Spine Center in Pawtucket, RI.
 The Rhode Island Spine Center functions as a primary spine care facility with chiropractors and a physical therapist on staff.
 Dr. Murphy averages 50-80 new patients per month, approximately 80% of whom are MD referrals.
 Dr. Murphy is a Clinical Assistant Professor at the Alpert Medical School at Brown University.
 He is also Adjunct Associate Professor in the Department of Research at New York Chiropractic College.
 He lectures throughout the world on various topics related to back pain, neck pain, and headaches and has served on several guideline panels related to diagnosis and management of spine-related disorders.
 Dr. Murphy has published dozens of articles in numerous peer-reviewed scientific journals as well as several books and book chapters.
 His newest book, Primary Management of Low Back Disorders Using the CRISP Protocols, is the required text for PSP training.